 In March 2020, when the first patients with symptoms of COVID-19 began arriving at Mass General’s emergency department, her colleague Michael Filbin, HMS assistant professor of emergency medicine at Mass General and lead author of the study, contacted her.

-Filbin and Goldberg had earlier begun collaborating with Nir Hacohen to develop methods for studying human immune responses to infections, which they had applied to bacterial sepsis.
+Filbin and Goldberg had earlier begun collaborating with Nir Hacohen, HMS professor of medicine at Mass General, to develop methods for studying human immune responses to infections, which they had applied to bacterial sepsis.

 The three agreed to tackle this new problem with the goal of understanding how the human immune system responds to SARS-CoV-2, the pathogen that causes COVID-19.